MindK product academy

 Loss of control, low quality, and vendor lock-in are some of the top outsourcing risks that are well-known among industry decision-makers.

-However, outsourcing can also be a risk mitigation strategy, if approached correctly.
+However, outsourcing can also be a risk mitigation strategy if approached correctly.
 In-house teams often suffer from key-person risk.
 If a senior engineer or architect leaves, critical knowledge is lost.
 SaaS outsourcing companies provide team redundancy so that the know-how is preserved when individuals transition.

 Cost-savings

 You can outsource SaaS product development that costs $100+ an hour in the US to other countries for $40+ per hour, maintaining the same quality standard.
 This also frees you from the cost of recruiting, education, and management, additional cash compensation, insurance, paid leave, and overheads.
+Startups with tighter budgets can find even cheaper vendors.
+However, the lower the rates, the faster quality drops.

 Senior Developer Rate Comparison